Gummy Supplement Side Effects: What Manufacturing Tells You

 Low-sugar sweeteners can add up fast

-“Low sugar” gummies often use alternative sweeteners to hit nutritional targets.
-The catch is that gummy serving sizes are frequently multiple pieces.
-Even if each gummy seems small, the total load of certain sweeteners can climb quickly when the serving is 2, 3, or 4 gummies.
+“Low sugar” gummies frequently rely on alternative sweeteners to hit nutritional targets.
+The catch is that gummy serving sizes are often multiple pieces.
+Even if each gummy seems small, the total load of certain sweeteners climbs quickly when the serving is 2, 3, or 4 gummies.
+From a formulation perspective, this is less about what’s trendy and more about dose geometry: it’s about how much of the base system a consumer actually ingests per day.

 Fiber in a gummy isn’t the same as fiber in a powder